adr/vscode-adr-manager/README.md

-# ADR Helper
+# ADR Manager VS Code Extension

-Repository for the Visual Studio Code (VS Code) plugin of the ADR Manager and relevant artifacts.
+Repository for the Visual Studio Code (VS Code) extension of the ADR Manager and relevant artifacts.

-The VS Code plugin is part of a Bachelor Thesis written at the University of Stuttgart.
+The VS Code extension is part of a Bachelor Thesis written at the University of Stuttgart by Steven Chen.